-In the last decade, auto innovation has come so far in keeping us safe on the roads in the event of an accident.
-With all the latest safety features that are becoming more common on the roads, highway fatalities continue to be on the decline.
-But for all the latest and greatest safety technology, nothing takes the place of properly securing yourself with a seat belt—and that goes for your pets, too.
+In the last decade, auto innovation has come far in keeping us safe on the roads in the event of an accident.
+With all of the latest safety features that are becoming more common on the roads, highway fatalities continue to be on the decline.
+But in spite of all these improvements, nothing takes the place of properly securing yourself with a seat belt—and that goes for your pets, too.
 According to some data, 84 percent of dog owners travel without restraining their dogs—meaning that less than 20 percent of people use proper pet safety restraints when traveling.
 Even if you do restrain your pets, however, accidents still happen.
 It’s a situation that pet owners never want to think about, but each year, thousands of pets are involved in the 6 million automobile accidents that happen on average in the United States.

-In the aftermath of accident, it’s important to assess the situation and your surroundings.
+In the aftermath of an accident, it’s important to assess the situation and your surroundings.
 First and foremost, this means checking that you aren’t hurt or in danger.
 You can’t help your pet if you yourself are injured, after all—so ensuring your safety first is critical.

-Next, it’s important to check if other passengers or your pets are safe and in good hands.
+Next, it’s important to check if other passengers and your pets are safe and in good hands.
 Because many pets are likely to flee out of fear in the event of an accident, it’s crucial to keep them in their crates or other restraining devices.

 Once your pets are safely controlled, it’s important to move to safety if you’re in the middle of the road.
 Quickly assess if your pet has sustained any spinal injuries by checking if there’s any pain in their back or neck or loss of function in their legs.

 If spinal injury seems to be a possibility, you should treat the situation as an emergency and contact a clinic immediately.
 Call someone who may be able to bring your pet to an emergency pet care provider.
 If you’re unable to locate a helping hand—or if you’re traveling far from home—it’s worth calling local clinics to see if they offer transportation services.